lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 - Environment variables: the `-e` or `--env-file` Docker arguments.
 - Kubernetes secrets or similar methods.

+**Note:** Whenever you use one of these `docker build` arguments, be it `--build-arg` or `-e`, the full command (including the secret values) will show up in your `docker history`.
+Depending on the environment where the build happens, you might want to avoid this.
+A solution to this problem is detailed in step 14.

 ### 10. Always clean up injected secrets within the same build step

 Bad: